 My husband’s favorite decoration is our Christmas Nativity Pyramid that we purchased when we lived in Germany.
 It reminds him of something similar that his family had when he was growing up.

 I can’t leave out my tablescapes.
 I will be one happy momma when everyone is home and we can all sit and have our meals together.

 I really can’t say that I have any one favorite thing.
 I love it all and I especially love that every family member picked something different.
-I am happy that we are a family who cherishes our traditions and time together.
+It makes my heart happy knowing that we are a family that cherishes our traditions and time together.